 Children and parents can learn more about the program during a kick-off meeting at 10 a.m.
 Saturday, Oct.
 7, in the pavilion at Lyonia Preserve, 2150 Eustace Ave., Deltona.
 Parents can register their children at the meeting or by contacting Tracy Mestre at 386-668-3840 or email@example.com.

-ECHO Rangers will be accepting registrations in August for the 2016-2017 program.
-To register, download a registration form when it becomes available.
+ECHO Rangers is accepting registrations for the 2017-2018 program.
+To register, download a registration form.
 Those signing up at DeBary Hall will receive their ECHO Ranger materials onsite; others may pick up their materials at the DeBary Hall Visitors Center.

 Volusia County's ECHO Ranger program educates youth, their families and scout troops about the many Ecological, Cultural, Heritage and Outdoors offerings.